kugared94/E-commerce-project/README.md

 * [Disclaimer](#Disclaimer)

 ## Ux
-What is Mad's Mover ?
+What is Mad Commerce ?
-  * Mad's Mover is a fast and easy lorry rental ("lori sewa"), van and 4x4 booking platform.
-We provide services such as lorry transport, professional house moving, furniture disposal and office moving.
-    We partner with reputable and experienced drivers to ensure that your goods will be transported safely and securely to your final destination.
-    Try it out now to experience a new and fresh way to book cargo transportation in Malaysia!
+  * Mad Commerce is a company that sell a multiple design in architecture field.
+  We sell all the design, and our traget customer to the student, freelance, and big architecture company as reference.

 ## Feature